cdktf/cdktf-provider-snowflake/docs/provider.python.md

 - *Type:* str

 Private Key for username+private-key auth.

-Cannot be used with `browser_auth` or `password`.
+Cannot be used with `password`.
 Can also be sourced from the `SNOWFLAKE_PRIVATE_KEY` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs#private_key SnowflakeProvider#private_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.0/docs#private_key SnowflakeProvider#private_key}

 ---